drafthouse/adc-mcc/README.md

 us get an idea of how you would use software to solve problems for our end users -- some of the most avid movie lovers in the known universe.

 We are using this assessment to evaluate a number of skills which are critical for our back-end development team.
-Most notably, this challenge will help us assess your ability to simultaneously absorb a (partially) new or unfamiliar technology and some loose requirements in order to build a service that is useful, handles the edge cases, and performs well in spite of the messy, not entirely consistent, and inconvenient data available behind the scenes.
+This challenge will help us assess your ability to simultaneously absorb a (partially) new or unfamiliar technology and some loose requirements in order to build a service that is useful, handles the edge cases, and performs well in spite of the messy, not entirely consistent, and inconvenient data available behind the scenes.

 We're looking for some insight into your ability to implement a feature in a clean, production-quality, and maintainable manner and we plan to discuss your solution with you in our follow-on technical interviews (so make some notes).

-We know that your time is important, so we’ve designed the challenge to take less than 5 hours depending on how familiar you are with Scala development but spend as much time as you need to produce something you are proud of and that reflects your real-world work product.
+We know that your time is important, so we’ve designed the challenge to take less than 5 hours (depending on how familiar you are with Scala development) but spend as much time as you need to produce something you are proud of and that reflects your real-world work product.
 This can be a simple project but it can go pretty deep if you want it to (advanced caching, error handling/reporting, metrics, tracing, etc).
 We hope you have some fun while you build it!